 The Mentoring Program is not designed as a means for students to gain employment, nor is the mentor obligated to provide an internship or a job interview.
 It is designed to provide students with learning experiences in different areas of law and insight into the life of a practicing lawyer.
 The experience may also provide new friendship opportunities.

 Law students and legal professionals who wish to participate in the Mentoring Program must submit an application.

-If you are interested in becoming a mentor to a College of Law student, please click here.
+If you are interested in becoming a mentor to a TU College of Law student, please complete the mentor application.

 If you are a 2L or 3L student interested in becoming a mentee, please complete the mentee application.